ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 H1 was the first HTTP version standardized by the Internet Engineering Task Force (IETF) in 1995.
 The specifications of how web exchanges operate are illustrated in the figure below.

 ![HTTP/1.0](/img/HTTP1_0_Sequence.drawio.png)
+*Fig 1: Timeline illustrating a H1.0 exchange, note that the TCP connection only serves a single HTTP request.*

 As presented above, in a typical H1.0 exchange, a TCP connection is established to facilitate the transport of a single HTTP exchange (HTTP Request & Response) and then immediately terminated.
 This means that for every HTTP exchange the client will need to establish a new TCP connection with the server which does not seem effective nevertheless, it was sufficient enough for fetching simple static sites in the early days of the web.
 However, it is obvious how limited and unscalable this approach becomes if more HTTP exchanges are to take place.
 Hence, the arrival of H1.1 just a year later.